 I arrived at this solitary village late in the evening.
 The sky was still pale blue and when I got out of my car a silence surrounded me as if I just had pulled a thick plaid over my head.
 Unexpectedly I heard a distant conversation, first some muffled sentences and then a woman saying: ‘ I’m just afraid my baby will be eaten by a coyote’

+I worked like a hurricane.
 The sun, or was it the moon, forced its way through the curtains.